 Mobile devices are now the frontline of organizational risk

-Basking Ridge, NJ — Mobile devices have stopped being optional conveniences; they’re front-line endpoints that attackers treat as primary targets.
-The Verizon 2025 Mobile Security Index (MSI) paints a stark picture: 85% of organizations see mobile attacks rising, and 75% boosted mobile security spending last year.
-But there’s a twist — the rapid, often unguided adoption of generative AI (genAI) by employees has materially expanded the attack surface and introduced a new class of messy, complex risks.
+Basking Ridge, NJ — Mobile devices stopped being optional conveniences years ago; today they’re frontline endpoints attackers treat as primary targets.
+The Verizon 2025 Mobile Security Index (MSI) isn’t subtle: 85% of organizations report mobile attacks rising, and 75% increased mobile security spending last year.
+But here’s the kicker — the fast, largely unguided adoption of generative AI (genAI) by employees has dramatically expanded the attack surface and introduced a whole new class of messy, operational risks.

 Why genAI makes mobile threats different

-- Low preparedness for AI-assisted attacks: Only 17% of organizations reported having specific controls to block AI-assisted attacks — a yawning gap.
-Attackers are using genAI to scale social engineering and refine malware; these are not the clumsy phishing emails of a decade ago.
+• Low preparedness for AI-assisted attacks: Only about 17% of orgs report specific controls to block AI-assisted attacks.
+That’s a yawning gap.
+Attackers are using genAI to scale social engineering and finesse malware; these aren’t the blunt phishing emails of a decade ago.

-- Widespread genAI use on mobile devices: Nearly 93% of organizations say employees use genAI on mobile for day-to-day work.
-Over 64% list data compromise via genAI as a top mobile risk.
-That’s huge — people are effectively feeding corporate context into models without clear guardrails.
+• Widespread genAI use on mobile devices: Nearly 93% of orgs say employees use genAI on mobile for day-to-day work.
+More than 64% list data compromise via genAI as a top mobile risk.
+In short: people are feeding corporate context into models with few guardrails.

-Put another way: adversaries have smarter toolchains, and employees have access to those same toolchains — often with zero training.
-From what I’ve seen, it’s like handing a complex power tool to someone who’s skimmed the manual.
-Things go wrong, quickly.
+Put another way: adversaries now have smarter toolchains, and employees have access to those same toolchains — often with zero training.
+From what I’ve seen, it’s like handing a high-powered tool to someone who’s only skimmed the manual.
+Things go wrong.
+Fast.

 Human behavior remains the weakest link

-Imagine this: a finance analyst gets a mobile voice-transcribed message asking to approve an invoice.
-It references internal project codenames and mimics the manager’s cadence.
-With genAI, attackers can spin up that context-rich lure in minutes.
-The click — and suddenly you’re juggling exfiltration, outages, regulatory headaches.
-I’ve watched teams spiral from a single misclick to weeks of containment work.
-It’s brutal.
+Picture this: a finance analyst gets a mobile voice-transcribed message asking to approve an invoice.
+It uses internal codenames, mimics a manager’s cadence, and references a recent Slack thread.
+With genAI, attackers produce that context-rich lure in minutes.
+One click and you’re facing exfiltration, outages, and regulatory headaches.
+I’ve watched teams go from a single misclick to weeks of containment.
+It’s brutal and painfully common.

 SMBs vs. enterprises: who’s more exposed?

 SMBs feel the squeeze.
-The MSI shows 57% of SMBs believe they lack resources to respond as effectively as larger firms, and 54% feel they have more to lose from a breach.
-Larger organizations generally edge ahead on a few proactive defenses:
+The MSI shows 57% of SMBs believe they lack the resources to respond as effectively as larger firms, and 54% feel they have more to lose from a breach.
+Larger orgs often lead on a few proactive defenses:

 But size isn’t immunity.
 Across the board, 63% reported significant downtime and 50% reported data loss in the past year.
-Those are real, billable impacts — downtime, reputation damage, compliance costs — and they explain why mobile security should live near the top of every risk register.
+Those are real, billable impacts — downtime, reputation damage, compliance fines — and they explain why mobile endpoint security for businesses needs to sit near the top of every risk register.

 How to build resilience in an AI-security world

 Resilience isn’t a single product purchase.
-It’s a layered program that blends people, policy, and technical controls.
-Below are practical, prioritized steps you can start on this quarter — not someday.
+It’s a layered program blending people, policy, and technical controls.
+Below are practical, prioritized steps you can start this quarter — not someday.

-- Create explicit AI usage and data-handling policies.
+• Create explicit AI usage and data-handling policies.
 Spell out which genAI tools are approved, what corporate data may be submitted, and what’s forbidden.
-Make it specific: examples, do’s and don’ts, and clear escalation paths.
+Be specific: examples, do’s and don’ts, and clear escalation paths.
 Vague policies don’t help when someone’s under pressure and improvising.

-- Expand mobile-focused training with scenario-based exercises.
+• Expand mobile-focused training with scenario-based exercises.
 Smishing and genAI-assisted phishing simulations should be frequent and role-specific.
-Short, tactical coaching after an exercise beats a quarterly slide deck.
-Real-world practice measurably lowers click rates.
-I’ve seen teams drop repeat-fail rates by half after three targeted simulations.
+Short, tactical coaching right after an exercise beats a quarterly slide deck.
+Real-world practice measurably lowers click rates — I’ve seen teams cut repeat-fail rates by half after three targeted simulations.
+If you’re wondering how to run smishing simulations for remote staff, start small, make scenarios believable (finance, HR, IT), and iterate.

-- Enforce strong authentication and least privilege.
+• Enforce strong authentication and least privilege.
 Step-up authentication for risky actions, conditional access for mobile apps, and tight app permissions.
-Least privilege isn’t sexy, but it’s the single most practical limiter of damage when accounts are phished.
+Least privilege isn’t glamorous, but it’s the single most practical limiter of damage when accounts are phished.

-- Integrate network and mobile security.
+• Integrate network and mobile security.
 Unified visibility across endpoints and the corporate network catches lateral movement sooner.
-If your SIEM and MDM aren’t talking, you’re blind to a lot of the attack choreography.
+If your SIEM and MDM aren’t talking, you’re blind to a lot of the attack choreography — so focus on how to integrate MDM and SIEM for unified mobile visibility.

 To borrow a line from Chris Novak, VP of Global Cybersecurity Solutions at Verizon Business: mobile security is “a battle fought in the palm of every employee’s hand.”
 I’d add: train the hand, secure the tool, and assume attackers will weaponize AI — then build for that reality.